Skip to Content

 University procedures to be followed can be found in the GRADUATE STUDENT HANDBOOK.
 The following list incorporates the required procedures with recommendations for facilitating timely progress and completion of the degree program.
 You are responsible for knowing and following these regulations.

-2.1 - Selection of a major professor.
-You were assigned a faculty advisor when you were accepted into the graduate program.
-This faculty member will act as the supervisor of your thesis or project work and will serve as a counselor on academic and administrative problems.
+2.1 - Major professor.
+You were assigned a faculty advisor, chosen by you, when you were accepted into the graduate program.
+This faculty member will act as the supervisor of your thesis or project work and will serve as your counselor on academic and administrative problems.

 2.2 - Formation of graduate committee.
 By the end of your second semester in residence, you must form your graduate committee.
 Each graduate student has the composition of his or her graduate committee determined in consultation with and approved by the major professor.
 This committee is responsible for almost all decisions concerning the student's performance and progress toward the degree.
 The committee consists of four members including the major professor, and must include at least one member who is academically remote from your immediate area of study and interest.
 You may select a faculty member with the required terminal degree (doctorate) from outside the department as one of the four members of your committee if it is appropriate because of your research or project topic.
 Other professionals in the discipline may be members of your committee because of experience or expertise, but such individuals are appointed as a fifth member of your committee.